sakuragasaki46/MukuroI/README.md

 # MukuroI

+A discord bot for security and fun.

-A discord bot.
-Yes, I made it thinking about the “16th student”.
+Yes, I made it thinking about the “16th student”, althought I am not a kinnie of that character.

 It provides autoban and a cool minigame (coming soon).

-Note: the bot’s messages are in Italian.
+Note: the bot’s messages are mostly in Italian.

 ## Deployment